asolz/provision_examples/README.md

 **Notes**

-* The provisoining system is a powerful interface that allows a device OEM to deploy fleets of devices and for those devices to subsequently instantiate themselves with the Exosite system.
+* The provisioning system is a powerful interface that allows a device OEM to deploy fleets of devices and for those devices to subsequently instantiate themselves with the Exosite system.
 When a device instantiates with its model's profile, you can have scripts automatically run to do things like